.jpg/:/cr=t:19.12%25,l:0%25,w:100%25,h:48.98%25/rs=w:600,h:600,cg:true)

 When she's not practicing, Heather is an active member of her church, involved in various programs like vacation bible school.
 Heather finds immense joy in supporting her 2 adult children, and her community by providing rides, meals and company for those who may be lifted by such endeavors.

-Matt graduated in 2021 from Washington University in St. Louis with a Doctor of Physical Therapy.
+Matt graduated from Washington University in St. Louis in 2021 with a Doctor of Physical Therapy.
+He is currently registered as a Physiotherapy Resident in Ontario.